apotema/go-active_interaction/README.md

  # [Go Active Interaction][]
 ================================

-Go ActiveInteractation is based on [activeinteraction][] active_interaction and aims to bring the power of the Ruby gem to the Go space.
+Go ActiveInteractation is based on [activeinteraction][] and aims to bring the power of the Ruby gem to the Go space.

 - [Installation](#installation)